mcherry000/mcherry000/README.md

 ### Hi there, I am Manika - aka mcherry000 👋
 [![HitCount](http://hits.dwyl.com/mcherry000/mcherry000.svg)](http://hits.dwyl.com/mcherry000/mcherry000)

+A Newbie Developer, previously trained to be a Neuroscientist.

 📺  - Video walkthrough of some of the projects:

 <!-- YOUTUBE:START -->